 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
 This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-DSLs can work outside of these hours when matters of support or a child protection matter arises. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary via head@holywell.herts.sch.uk - When the DSL is absent, please contact school's Deputy DSL(s) listed on pages 4 and 5. - If the school's DSL and deputies are not available or cannot be reached, please email head@holywell.herts.sch.uk - During school holiday periods, the DSL can be contacted via email head@holywell.herts.sch.uk.
-The Headteacher/DSL team will periodically check for safeguarding notifications, e.g. s.17/47/MARAC/Court requests during this period.
+Day Care and Extended Services have access to a DSL during school holidays. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary their email address or personal mobile phone - When the DSL is absent, please contact school's Deputy DSL(s)